ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

       // the head will be processed so we can remove it from the queue this.priorityQueue.deleteHead();
       // pick the time and event from the head
-      // the time of the event is not `now`, it is smoewhere between now and now + lookahead const time = head.time;
+      // the time of the event is not `now`, it is somewhere between now and now + lookahead const time = head.time;
       const event = head.event;